ReviewerAngel/BookFlix-Backend/README.md

 ### Front-end Repository

-- Here is the link of the [Front-End](https://github.com/ReviewerAngel/BoxFlix-Frontend)
+- Here is the link to the [Front-End](https://github.com/ReviewerAngel/BookFlix-Frontend)

 ### Initial State of Kanban Board